-One of the features that make the biggest difference when carrying a backpack are the shoulder straps.
-Rather than being straight, they should be s-shaped to follow the curve of the body, and should be fully adjustable since no two people are the same shape.
+One of the features that make the biggest difference when carrying a backpack is the shoulder straps.
+Rather than being straight, they should be s-shaped to follow the curve of the body and should be fully adjustable since no two people are the same shape.

 The straps should also be padded to prevent them from digging into your skin with the weight, and are best made from sweat-absorbing material so they don’t become soggy if you’re working hard.